no-garlic/lyrical/README.md

  - Add a Rhyme feature somehow to the edit page (different selection mode?)
  - Update default page upon login
- - Update TODO List, work out what happens now, and what is backlog
+ - Update TODO List, work out what happens now, and what is backlog 1 - Add a 'Clear' button for rhymes and regenerate modes 1 - Empty song - right song lyrics panel should be empty

 ## Todo